Marie-Anne Paulze Lavoisier: French Revolution

-After his death, Paulze became bitter about what had happened to her husband.
+After her husband's death, Paulze became bitter.
 She was bankrupt following the new government's confiscation of her money and property (which were eventually returned).
 In addition, the new government seized all of Lavoisier's notebooks and laboratory equipment.
 Despite these obstacles, Marie-Anne organized the publication of Lavoisier's final memoirs, Mémoires de Chimie, a compilation of his papers and those of his colleagues demonstrating the principles of the new chemistry.
 The first volume contained work on heat and the formation of liquids, while the second dealt with the ideas of combustion, air, calcination of metals, the action of acids, and the composition of water.
 In the original copy, Paulze wrote the preface and attacked revolutionaries and Lavoisier's contemporaries, whom she believed to be responsible for his death.
 This preface, however, was not included in the final publication.
 Nevertheless, her efforts secured her husband's legacy in the field of chemistry.

 Later life

-Paulze eventually remarried in 1804, following a four-year courtship and engagement to Benjamin Thompson (Count Rumford).
-Rumford was one of the most well-known physicists at the time, but the marriage between the two was difficult and short-lived.
-Paulze also insisted throughout her life that she retain her first husband's last name, demonstrating her undying devotion to him.
+Paulze remarried Benjamin Thompson in 1804, following a four-year courtship and engagement; she was his second wife.
+Thompson was born in Colonial Massachusetts in 1753 and was a veteran, as a loyalist, of the American Revolutionary War.
+In his youth, before becoming a merchant and soldier, he had attended lectures by Winthrop at Harvard.
+In 1785, he travelled to Bavaria to become aide-de-camp to the Prince-elector, Charles Theodore.
+There he reorganised the army and established workhouses for the poor.
+He also created the Englischer Garten in Munich in 1789, all the while continuing his scientific experiments.
+In 1791 he was elevated to Count of the Holy Roman Empire, taking the title of Reichsgraf von Rumford, after the town of Rumford in New Hampshire, where he was first married.
+By the time he had met the widowed Anne-Marie Lavoisier, he had become one of the most well-known physicists at the time.
+However, the marriage between the two was difficult and short-lived; they separated after three years.
+Paulze insisted throughout her life that she retain her first husband's last name, demonstrating her undying devotion to him.
+Rumford had moved to Paris where he continued his work until his death in 1814.
+He was buried at Auteuil, Paris.

 Marie died very suddenly in her home in Paris on 10 February 1836, at the age of 78.
 She is buried in the cemetery of Pere-Lachaise in Paris.